 Ad fraud is one of the significant challenges faced by the digital marketing industry today.

-It is essential to consider ad fraud because it can have a significant impact on advertising spending and campaign performance.
+It is essential to consider ad fraud because it can significantly impact advertising spending and campaign performance.

 Ad fraud can lead to wasted spending, decreased ROI, and lower ad quality.

-When managing ad fraud, it is essential to look at different types of fraudulent traffic, including bots, click spam, and impression fraud.
+When managing ad fraud, looking at different types of fraudulent traffic, including bots, click spam, and impression fraud, is essential.

 Ad fraud is a big issue in the online advertising industry.
 By some estimates, ad fraud costs advertisers billions of dollars each year.